 Pest Inspection Fee

 Closing a mortgage will incur some fees.
 On a purchase these fees are split between the buyer and the seller, as negotiated in the sales contract.
-On a refinance, the fees are paid by the borrower and often included in the loan amount or the interest rate.
+For a refinance transaction, the fees are paid by the borrower and often included in the loan amount or the interest rate.